 A baseline evaluation collected sociodemographic and clinical information from each patient.
-Subsequently, a six-minute walk test (6 MWT) to predict the maximal oxygen consumption (VO2max), using the distance covered with the following equation VO2max (ml/kg/min) = $4.948 + 0.023 \cdot$ mean 6 MWD (meters) [16].
-6MWT was performed according to the ATS guidelines on a 30-meter hallway.
-First, patients rested 10 min before the test; after, the baseline heart rate (HR), Blood pressure (BP), SpO2, and dyspnea status parameters were recorded at the beginning and end of the test.
-The test was discontinued if chest pain, severe dyspnea, or spasms of lower extremity muscles occurred or if the patient wanted to quit.
-The patients were observed for 15 minutes after the test for any adverse event [17].
+Subsequently, a sixminute walk test (6 MWT) to predict the maximal oxygen consumption (VO2 max), using the distance covered with the following equation VO2 max (ml/kg/min) = $4.948 + 0.023 \cdot$ mean 6 MWD (meters) [16].
+The 6 MWT was performed according to the ATS guidelines in a 30-meter hallway.
+First, patients rested 10 min before the test; after, the baseline heart rate (HR), blood pressure (BP), SpO2, and dyspnea status parameters were recorded at the beginning and end of the test.
+The test was discontinued if chest pain, severe dyspnea, or spasms of the lower extremity muscles occurred or if the patient wanted to quit.
+The patients were observed for 15 min after the test for any adverse events [17].

-Additionally, participants filled out two questionnaires: (1) The International Physical Activity Questionnaire (IPAQ-short form) to assess PA levels and sedentary behaviour over the past seven days.
-The IPAQ short form inquires about three specific types of activities conducted in the three domains (walking, moderate-intensity activities, and vigorous-intensity activities), as well as sitting in the last 7 days.
-Frequency (measured in days per week) and duration (time per day) are collected separately for each specific type of activity.
-There is also a question about the time individuals spent sitting [18].
-Participants were classified based on whether they met the global physical activity recommendations, which consist of either 150 minutes of moderate physical activity or 75 min of vigorous physical activity per week.
-[19].
+Additionally, participants filled out two questionnaires: (1) The International Physical Activity Questionnaire (IPAQshort form) to assess PA levels and sedentary behaviours over the past seven days.
+The IPAQ short form inquires about three specific types of activities conducted in the three domains (walking, moderate-intensity activities, and vigorous-intensity activities), as well as sitting within the last 7 days.
+Frequency (measured in days per week) and duration (times per day) are collected separately for each specific type of activity.
+There is also a question about the time individuals spend sitting [18].
+Participants were classified based on whether they met the global PA recommendations, which consist of either 150 min of moderate PA or 75 min of vigorous PA per week [19].
 (2) The SF-36 to evaluate QoL [20].
-The Colombian validated version of the SF-36 was used.
-The SF-36 comprises 36 items distributed across eight dimensions: physical function (10 items), physical role (4 items), body pain (2 items), general health (5 items), vitality (4 items), social function (2 items), emotional role (3 items), and mental health (5 items).
-To calculate the scores, the items within each dimension were coded, aggregated, and transformed into a scale that ranges from 0 (representing the worst state of health for that dimension) to 100 (representing the best state of health-related quality of life).
+The Colombian-validated version of the SF-36 was used.
+The SF-36 is comprised of 36 items distributed across eight dimensions: physical function (10 items), physical role (4 items), body pain (2 items), general health (5 items), vitality (4 items), social function (2 items), emotional role (3 items), and mental health (5 items).
+To calculate the scores, the items within each dimension were coded, aggregated, and transformed into a scale that ranges from 0 (representing the worst state of health for that dimension) to 100 (representing the best state of health-related QoL).
 Evaluations were conducted by a physical therapist who was different from the intervention therapists on three occasions: before the intervention, at week 8, and at week 12 for both intervention groups.